Space Shuttle Challenger disaster: Liftoff and initial ascent

 At T+0, Challenger launched from the Kennedy Space Center Launch Complex 39B (LC-39B) at 11:38:00 a.m.
 Beginning at T+0.678 until T+3.375 seconds, nine puffs of dark gray smoke were recorded escaping from the right-hand SRB near the aft strut that attached the booster to the ET.
 It was later determined that these smoke puffs were caused by joint rotation in the aft field joint of the right-hand SRB at ignition.

 The cold temperature in the joint had prevented the O-rings from creating a seal.
 Rainfall from the preceding time on the launchpad had likely accumulated within the field joint, further compromising the sealing capability of the O-rings.
 As a result, hot gas was able to travel past the O-rings and erode them.
-Molten aluminum oxides from the burned propellant resealed the joint and created a temporary barrier against further hot gas and flame escaping through the field joint.
+Molten aluminum oxides from the burned propellant unintentionally resealed the joint and created a temporary barrier against further hot gas and flame escaping through the field joint.
 The Space Shuttle main engines (SSMEs) were throttled down as scheduled for maximum dynamic pressure (max q).
 During its ascent, the Space Shuttle encountered wind shear conditions beginning at T+37, but they were within design limits of the vehicle and were countered by the guidance system.

 Plume

 At T+58.788, a tracking film camera captured the beginnings of a plume near the aft attach strut on the right SRB, right before the vehicle passed through max q at T+59.000.
-The high aerodynamic forces and wind shear likely broke the aluminum oxide seal that had replaced eroded O-rings, allowing the flame to burn through the joint.
-Within 1 second from when it was first recorded, the plume became well-defined, and the enlarging hole caused a drop in internal pressure in the right SRB.
+The high aerodynamic forces and wind shear likely broke the unintentional aluminum oxide seal that had replaced eroded O-rings, allowing the flame to burn through the joint.
+Within one second from when it was first recorded, the plume became well-defined, and the enlarging hole caused a drop in internal pressure in the right SRB.
 A leak had begun in the liquid hydrogen (LH2) tank of the ET at T+64.660, as indicated by the changing shape of the plume.

 The SSMEs pivoted to compensate for the booster burn-through, which was creating an unexpected thrust on the vehicle.
 The pressure in the external LH2 tank began to drop at T+66.764 indicating that the flame had burned from the SRB into the tank.
 The crew and flight controllers made no indication they were aware of the vehicle and flight anomalies.
-At T+68, the CAPCOM, Richard O. Covey, told the crew that the SSMEs had throttled up to 104% thrust.
+At T+68, the CAPCOM, Richard O. Covey, told the crew, "Challenger, go at throttle up," indicating that the SSMEs had throttled up to 104% thrust.
 In response to Covey, Scobee said, "Roger, go at throttle up"; this was the last communication from Challenger on the air-to-ground loop.